radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 When entries change, the change log reports the attributes under its "changes" attribute.
 This may pose a security risk if sensitive attributes have been changed and the change log is searchable by outside applications such as sync connectors.
 To eliminate this risk, the Excluded Change Log Attributes option allows you to exclude selected attributes from members of the
 “ChangelogAllowedAttributesOnly” group.
 Though these attributes are logged in the change log, they are not returned for these group members when performing a search on the change log.
-For more information, refer to the RadiantOne System Administration Guide.
+For more information, see: [Excluded Change Log Attributes](../configuration/directory-stores/managing-directory-stores/#excluded-change-log-attributes)

 ### Secure Access to the Global Sync Queues

 For Global Sync deployments, the Agent and Sync Engine process read and/or write into the queues using the credentials configured in the RadiantOne data source named: vdsha
-You can view this data source configuration from Main Control Panel > Settings > Server Backend > LDAP Data Sources.
+You can view this data source configuration from Control Panel > Setup > Data Catalog > Data Sources.

 For security reasons, the user account (Bind DN) you have configured in the vdsha data source should be the only one allowed to access the cn=queue and cn=dlqueue naming contexts.

-Configure access controls for these root naming contexts from Main Control Panel > Settings > Security > Access Control.
+Configure access controls for these root naming contexts from Control Panel > Manage > Security > Access Controls.
 Access should only be allowed for the account configured in the vdsha data source.
-For details on configuring access controls, see the RadiantOne System Administration Guide.
+For details on configuring access controls, see: [Access Controls](../configuration/security/access-controls/)

 ### RadiantOne Directory (HDAP) Stores Attribute Encryption